Trusted by Global Clients & Partners

 | Professional advisory fees | from USD 10,000 | |||

-The real estate is held for a minimum holding period before resale.
+The real estate is held for a minimum 5-year holding period before resale.
 Approved projects are concentrated on Efate and Espiritu Santo, the two largest islands.

 To qualify for any Vanuatu CBI route, applicants must meet six core requirements.